.

 Christy Rupp • Ademola Olegbefola • Judd Tully • Blaise Tobia (chair)

-at the College Art Association conference in NYC
+at the College Art Association conference in NYC, February 2019

 "Artists, Institutions and Public Funding for the Arts: the Legacy of CETA"